ole1011/portfolio/docs/index.md

       link: /contact

 features:
-  - title: About Me
+  - icon: 👨‍💻
+    title: "About Me"
-    details: Experienced in Java and frameworks like Bukkit/Spigot/Paper API, with a background in SQL, Spring Boot, and MongoDB.
-Fluent in German, English and French, passionate about collaborative work and learning new technologies.
+    details: "I'm a versatile developer experienced in Java and cutting-edge frameworks like Spring Boot and Paper.
+With a strong foundation in MongoDB, SQL, and Spring Boot.
+I communicate fluently in German, English, and French.
+Furthermore, I thrive in collaborative environments and am always eager to learn and innovate."
+  - icon: 🛠️
-  - title: Skills
+    title: "Skills"
-    details: Proficient in Java, SQL, MongoDB, and frameworks like Spring Boot.
-Skilled in both backend and game development, particularly in building immersive Minecraft experiences.
+    details: "From Java and SQL to MongoDB and Spring Boot, my toolkit is diverse.
+I excel in both backend development and crafting immersive Minecraft experiences, blending technical expertise with creative problem-solving."
+  - icon: 💼
-  - title: Work
+    title: "Work"
-    details: Currently a Software Developer at Cytooxien, one of the largest German Minecraft servers.
-Previous roles include developer at TurnipTales and StayMC, with extensive experience in roleplay and minigame servers.
+    details: "Currently, I contribute as a Software Developer at Cytooxien, one of Germany’s biggest Minecraft servers.
+My journey also includes impactful roles at TurnipTales and StayMC, where I honed my skills in roleplay and minigame server development."
 ---